 - Can’t pull commercial quality espresso shots

-- Can’t vary the strength of the espresso and it can end up fairly weak
+- Can’t vary the strength so it can end up fairly weak

 Pros